irontonbrewing/tilt_perl/README.txt

 TO USE:

-1) In a terminal window, simply exectue the program
+1) In a terminal window, simply execute the program
     >> tilt.pl

 2) A generic "searching" screen is displayed until a Tilt is detected